 The couple opted for WordPress to rebuild the Climbingvan website.
 They filled it with more structured and detailed articles, utilizing Elementor to handle the front-end.

 At the same time, their new site needed a reliable web host to facilitate the growth they were experiencing.
 Charlie found out about Hostinger through recommendations and online reviews.
-The positive feedback for Hostinger’s customer service convinced her to try it.
+The positive feedback for Hostinger’s customer service convinced her to try the hosting.